adriapa-oocl/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 #story 3

-[]case 1
+[X]case 1
     Given a parking lot, a standard parking boy, and a car When park the car
     Then return a parking ticket

 []case 2
-    Given a parking lot with a parked card, a standard parkign boy, and a parking ticket When fetch the car
+    Given a parking lot with a parked card, a standard parking boy, and a parking ticket When fetch the car
     Then return the car